 Course M.Sc.
-Renewable Energ gy Engineering and Man agement Availability to other cou rses Instruction Language English Module No. Module name Semester/return 97026 Managing RE Projects - Case Studies 3 rd Sem. / annual Workload/presence Prerequisite module(s) Follow-up module(s) No. of participants 5 ECTS-P (150h/60 h) Introduction to Business Management max.
-20 Teaching form Examination form Start date Location Lectures, guest lectures, case studies Seminar presentation + report/ manual or similar 08.11.2021 Online; (t.b.a.)

-Module coordinator: PD Dr. Chantal Ruppert-Winkel (chantal.ruppert@envgov.uni-freiburg.de)
+Renewable Energy gy Engineering and Man agement Availability to other courses Instruction Language English Module No. Module name Semester/return 97021 Managing RE Projects - Case Studies 3 rd Sem. / annual Workload/presence Prerequisite module(s) Follow-up module(s) No. of participants 5 ECTS-P (150h/60 h) Introduction to Business Management max.
+25 Teaching form Examination form Start date Location Lectures, guest lectures, case studies Seminar presentation + report 07.11.2022 Online; (t.b.a.)
+Module coordinator: PD Dr. Chantal Ruppert-Winke el (chantal.ruppert@envg ov.uni-freiburg.de) Teaching staff: Syllabus lectures before through an will work on selected "real groups of students.
+Stude They will have to organize oplication in energy manage life" management case stu nts will work as consultants ement examples.
+During udies for energy-projects, s for the commissioning c rld project cases (under th ge gained in the management the three weeks, the students each to be done by smaller ompanies on given work orders ne supervision of the lecturer e companies in their future in an introduction into projens/ -projects from different est lectures from management At the end of the module, and the class and have to tation on their results to the he commissioning companies Note: This is a module air ning to practice professiona aff, students' motivation ar support by the teaching st aff, students' motivation ar

-Teaching staff:

-The module "Managing RE Projects - Case Studies" will deepen the knowledge gained in the management lectures before through application in renewable energy management examples.
-During the three weeks, the students will work on selected "real life" management case studies for energy-projects (each to be done by smaller groups of 4-5 students).
-At the end of the module, the students will give a presentation on their results and have to provide an extended report/ manual or similar.